squid-cache/squid-cache.github.io/Features/IPv6.rst

 '''Your Operating System may be configured to prevent Dual-Stack sockets.'''

 Dual-Stack is easiest achieved by a method known as v4-mapping.
 Where all IPv4 addresses map into a special part of IPv6 space for a socket connection.
 Squid makes use of this feature of IPv6.

-You can fix the issue by building squid with the '''--with-ipv4-mapped''' option.
-Which will explicitly re-enable v4-mapping on Squid sockets without altering system defaults.
+It is expected to enable this capability on the sockets it uses, but may be failing, check your cache.log for warnings or errors about 'V6ONLY'.

 === Squid listens on IPv6 but says 'Access Denied' or similar. ===
 '''Your squid may be configured to only connect out through specific IPv4.'''